What's new

 $20

-(2) - Assembled and tested ORION Crossover/Equalizer in a desktop enclosure of 17" x 8" x 1.75" with clear, static free polycarbonate cover.
-Separate rack ears are included.
-The unit is ready to be connected between your preamplifier and 6 or 8 power amplifiers.
+The ORION Crossover/Equalizer can be mounted in a desktop enclosure of 17" x 8" x 1.75" as shown in the photo.
+The unit is connected between your preamplifier and 6 or 8 power amplifiers.

 The 5-pin DIN output connector of the power supply provides: